careerbuilder/DataScienceAPIDocumentation/Skills.md

 This API supports the HTTP/GET and HTTP/POST methods.

 This API currently supports versions 4.1, 4.2, and 5.0.
-Version is passed in the Accept header as the parameter version (Ex.
-Accept:application/json;version=4.1).
+Version is passed in the Accept header as the parameter version (E.g. ```Accept:application/json;version=VERSION_NUMBER```).
 5.0 contains the latest taxonomy and incorporates feedback received about specific terms since the release of V4/4.1 and V4.2.

 **This API is also available as a locally-runnable JAR.
 Clients with JVM-based applications may find this useful to avoid the overhead of repeated network calls.
 More information can be found [here](https://github.com/cbdr/SkillsExtractor).**